Health Insurance Marketplaces

 How do employers participate in exchanges?

-- Ensure that benefits are balanced among categories (see above list)
+- Ensure that benefits are balanced among essential health benefit categories (see above list); and

 - Establish that benefits are not denied based on individuals’ “present or predicted disability, degree of medical dependency, quality of life, age or expected length of life.”